Provably Safe Generative Sampling with Constricting Barrier Functions: Guidance of flow-based models via constricting CBFs

-We refer the reader to Appendix~\ref{proof:lemma1} for the proof.
-The minimum-norm control $u^* = \arg\min \|u\|^2$ subject to~\eqref{eqn:constricting-cbf-condition} is a greedy minimizer of the instantaneous contribution to KL divergence between the safe and learned distributions at each sampling instance.
-While this strategy does not guarantee global optimality over the entire sampling horizon, it provides the tightest instantaneous bound on the distributional shift at each step.
-The factor $\frac{1}{g(t)^2}$ in~\eqref{eqn:kl_divergence_result} reveals that control interventions are cheapest in distributional terms when the noise level $g(t)$ is large.
-Our constricting safety tube is designed to exploit this structure.
-Flow-based models perform coarse-to-fine refinement: the high-noise phase $(t \approx T)$ establishes global structure, while the low-noise phase $(t \approx 0)$ resolves fine details.
-The safety tube mirrors this progression, maximally relaxed when noise is high and tightening only as the model refines local details.
+Subject to the discrete CBF condition~\eqref{eqn:exact-discrete-cbf}, the per-step minimizer of the integrand $\|u_k\|^2 / g(t_k)^2$ is the greedy minimizer of the bound~\eqref{eqn:discrete-kl} at each step.
+While this strategy does not guarantee global optimality over the entire sampling horizon, which would require an optimal control formulation accounting for future noise realizations, it yields the tightest single-step bound on the distributional shift.
+The factor $1/g(t_k)^2$ in~\eqref{eqn:discrete-kl} reveals that control interventions are cheapest in distributional terms when the noise level $g(t_k)$ is large.
+This is precisely the structure that the constricting tube is designed to exploit.
+Flow-based models perform coarse-to-fine refinement: the high-noise phase establishes global structure, while the low-noise phase resolves fine details.
+The constricting tube mirrors this progression, maximally relaxed when noise is high and tightening only as the model refines local details.
 As the tube is loosest precisely when intervention is cheapest, most constraint enforcement is absorbed during the high-noise regime at minimal distributional cost.
-By the time the model enters the low-noise regime where fine details are resolved, and intervention is expensive, the tube has already guided the trajectory close to the safe set, and $u^* \approx 0$.
+By the time the model enters the low-noise regime where fine details are resolved, the tube has already guided the trajectory close to the safe set, and $u_k^* \approx 0$.
 The model thus retains full authority over the structure and details that determine sample quality.
-When the safe set $\C$ overlaps significantly with $\text{supp}(p(0))$, the learned drift $f_\theta$ already steers samples toward safety, requiring minimal control effort throughout.
-When $\C$ is disjoint from $\text{supp}(p(0))$, the QP identifies the closest safe distribution under the greedy minimization.
+When the safe set $\mathcal{C}$ overlaps significantly with $\mathrm{supp}(p(0))$, the learned drift $f_\theta$ already steers samples toward safety, requiring minimal control effort throughout.
+When $\mathcal{C}$ is disjoint from $\mathrm{supp}(p(0))$, the QP identifies the closest safe distribution under the greedy minimization.